Jones Bones Trail is a bit of a mystery to me, if I’m being honest. Keep reading to find out why!

 You can either park in the paved parking lot on the left, or at the dirt clearing right next to the Jones Bones Trailhead on the right.

-Keep in mind that there is NO trailhead sign indicating you’re even at a trail, but you are.
-Follow the path straight, curve to the left towards the white sandstone.
+Keep in mind that there are NO trailhead signs indicating you’re even at a trail, but you are.
+Follow the path straight, then curve to the left towards the white sandstone.
 You can see the path we took (recorded on our way back) here:

 The main thing you want to focus on is going left – then up and over all the sandstone.
 There is a makeshift path, but as long as you know which direction you’re heading, you just continue up.

 As you wind your way along the path, you’ll get better and better views of Snow Canyon State Park in the distance.
 There’s also lots of neat rock formations, including volcanic rock.